GraalVM NativeImage Reverse Reconstruction

 native-image -cp .
 Hello

-After a period of compilation, it may consume a significant amount of CPU and memory.
-It can generate a compiled binary file.
-The default output file name is the lowercase of the main class name, in this case, it is "hello".
-If it is on Windows, the file name will be "hello.exe".
-Use the "file" command to check the type of this file, and you will indeed see that it is a binary file.
+After a period of compilation, it may consume more CPU and memory.
+You can get a compiled binary file, and the output file name is default to the lowercase of the main class name, which is "hello" in this case.
+If it is under Windows, it will be "hello.exe".
+Use the "file" command to check the type of this file, you can see that it is indeed a binary file.

 file hello